Fiona Travels from Asia

 Should I trek to the Golden Summit or take a cable car?

-Once a remote area where people commune with nature and lead a simple lifestyle, Wudang Mountains have become more and more commercialized nowadays.
+Once a remote area where people commune with nature and lead a simple lifestyle, the Wudang Mountains have become more and more commercialized nowadays.

 While this is inevitable, the Golden Summit, which used to be reachable only by physically and mentally strong people, is now easily accessible for everyone via cable car.
 “If everyone else can make it there after 15 minutes in the cable car, why do I have to bother climbing it?”, said so many I had heard.